Chzmo/Frontend-Mentor_Manage-landing-page-solution/README.md

 ## Acknowledgments

-Many thanks to Brad, who owns [Traversy Media](https://www.youtube.com/c/TraversyMedia) where i got inspiration the to code this in pure CSS from in his solution in Tailwind.
+Many thanks to Brad, who owns [Traversy Media](https://www.youtube.com/c/TraversyMedia) where i got inspiration to code this in pure CSS from in his solution in Tailwind.